Bairdo/faucetTutorial/routing.rst

     as_ns host1 ping 10.0.1.3

-Next we will add Faucet to our switch's dataplane so that it can communicate with the BGP speaking hostgw.
+Next we will add Faucet to our switch's data plane so that it can communicate with the BGP speaking hostgw.

 .. image:: _static/images/bgp-routing-ns.svg
     :alt: BGP Routing Namespace Diagram